What is PDA (Pathological Demand Avoidance/Persistent Drive for Autonomy)?

 • Language delay, often with good degree of catch-up

-• Obsessive behavior, often focussed on people, either loving or loathing them
+• Obsessive behavior, often focused on people, either loving or loathing them

 • Can be domineering and overbearing

-• Parents often describe a “Jekyll and Hyde” personality
+• Parents often describe a personality that changes frequently

 • Often more comfortable with adults than children